padas2/bitbucket-supportzip-generator-cli/README.md

 ## Pre-requisites
 * Works only on Bitbucket Server.
 Support for Bitbucket Data Center is yet to be added.
-* Bitbucket Server version has to be atleast 5.13.0
+* Bitbucket Server should be versioned at a minimum of 5.13.0.
 * Latest version of **Atlassian Troubleshooting and Support Tools** plugin has to be installed (Not optional).

 ## Internal Makeup